dhrdeep/dhrjuly25/replit.md

 - **Deployment**: Replit environment

 ## Recent Changes
+- **June 25, 2025**: Complete Jumpshare Removal and Migration to DigitalOcean Spaces Exclusive
+  - Removed all Jumpshare functionality, code, and references from the entire codebase
+  - Updated VIP admin interface to only use DigitalOcean Spaces S3 URLs
+  - Modified bulk import system to use s3Url field instead of jumpshareUrl
+  - Streamlined file hosting service to exclusively use DigitalOcean Spaces
+  - Updated all CSV templates and documentation to reflect DigitalOcean Spaces workflow
+  - System now operates with single hosting provider for simplified maintenance
 - **June 25, 2025**: Consolidated Admin Dashboard Created
   - Built comprehensive admin control center at /admin-dashboard with system overview
   - Added quick action buttons for all admin pages: /sync, /vip-admin, /bulk-import, /storage-setup